Search Site

 What happens next?

-On receipt of the completed form the Gliding Scholarship Administrator will issue guidance notes containing the course preference form, parental consent form and request for photo ID all of which are to be completed and returned to the administrator by email in order for the applicant to be considered for selection.
+In due course the Gliding Scholarship Administrator will issue guidance notes containing course dates, venue and other details, the course preference form, parental consent form and request for photo ID all of which are to be completed and returned to the administrator by email in order for the applicant to be considered for selection.

 How are the scholarships paid for?